-According to the American College of Sports Medicine (ACSM) guidelines, exercise should consist of four parts; cardiovascular exercise, resistance exercise, flexibility exercise, and neuromuscular exercise.
+According to the American College of Sports Medicine (ACSM) guidelines, exercise for optimal heart health should consist of four parts; cardiovascular exercise, resistance exercise, flexibility exercise, and neuromuscular exercise.
 Here are some ways to work in each:Read More

 SEARCH THE BLOG